 by ChromeDevTools

-Chrome DevTools MCP enables AI coding assistants to control and inspect a live Chrome browser through the Model‑Context‑Protocol.
-It bridges the gap between language models and the full power of Chrome DevTools, allowing agents to perform reliable automation, deep debugging, and detailed performance profiling.
+Provides a Model Context Protocol server that enables coding agents to control and inspect a live Chrome browser through Chrome DevTools, supporting reliable automation, deep debugging, and performance analysis.

 {